Academic Calendar 2024-2025

 To maintain continuous registration, graduate students normally have to be registered in a course or courses for each term (Fall, Winter, and Summer) of the full academic session.

-Students who have not registered and paid tuition fees or made acceptable tuition payment arrangements before September 1 will be charged a Late Fee effective September 2, unless they have previously been granted permission to register late by the SGSPA.
+Students who have not registered and paid tuition fees or made acceptable tuition payment arrangements before by the deadline each term, will be charged a Late Fee, unless they have previously been granted permission to register late by the SGSPA.

 For information on this fee please refer to the Dates and Deadlines information on the website of the Office of the University Registrar.